 The super-curricular programme aims to broaden students’ academic and social horizons by exposing them to a range challenging and enjoyable activities, which go over and above the expectations of them within the normal school curriculum.
 The programme promotes high aspirations and enables students to begin planning for their futures at Post 16, higher education and in the world of work.

 How will students be selected?

-Students in Years 7, 8 and 9 will be offered places on the super-curricular programme during the academic year by Ms Roberts (Lead Practitioner for High Achievement) or based on teacher recommendations as well as students or parents own requests.
+Students in Years 7, 8 and 9 will be offered places on the super-curricular programme during the academic year by Ms Carlsen (Lead Practitioner for High Achievement) or based on teacher recommendations as well as students or parents own requests.
 Please feel free to contact her if your child would like to be offered a place.

 What activities will be offered?

 Students will work towards competing in a national competition involving logical thinking and mathematical skills with the potential to go onto further rounds and even compete against students in other countries.